Updated: Oct 1, 2022

 Let your shoulders relax.
 Take a deep breath to reset.

 Notice a difference?
-Your shoulders can feel that great in just a couple of minutes more often.
+Your shoulders can feel that great in just a couple of minutes.
 Come back to these simple exercises any time and every time you need them.

 As always, speak with your doctor before beginning any new exercise routine.

-Learn more yoga poses that can help you integrate self-care throughout your day in my book 108 Yoga and Self-Care Practices for Busy Mamas (MSI Press), which is available on Amazon, Barnes & Noble, Books-A-Million and the MSI Press website.
+Learn more yoga poses that can help you integrate self-care throughout your day in my book 108 Yoga and Self-Care Practices for Busy Mamas (MSI Press), which is available on Amazon, Barnes & Noble and the MSI Press website.